RenneLab/hybkit/README.rst

        analyzing, and plotting hyb-format data.
     #.
 The hybkit python API, an extendable documented codebase
        for creation of custom analyses of hyb-format data.
     #.
+Integrated analysis of predicted secondary structure (fold) information for
+       the API and command-line utilities.
+    #.
 Example pipelines for analysis of publicly available qCLASH hybrid
        sequence data implemented in each of command-line scripts and hybkit Python API.